slatinsky/x86sim/README.md

         // if the instruction signature is for example 'POP AX', operand1 will contain 'pointer' to AX register. but it also can be direct or indirect memory address, for example '[ax-4]'
         // setting this value will set that value passed in.
 If user passed in AX register, AX register will be changed.
-If user passed in '[ax-4]', the memory cell at the address of AX-4 will be set. operand1.set(valueFromStack)
+If user passed in '[ax-4]', the memory cell at the address of AX-4 will be set.
+        // if the instrution you are implementing is an arithmetic instruction, use operand1.setWithFlags(value) instead - it will update the flag register
+        // if you use operand1.set(value), flag register will stay untouched operand1.set(valueFromStack)

         // set the memory at the address of 'sp' to zero